Which Flume is Right For You?

-What are Flumes?
+What Are Flumes?

-Flumes are a specially shaped, engineered, and static piece of equipment that restrict flow causing an acceleration.
+Flumes are specially shaped, engineered, and static piece of equipment that restrict flow causing an acceleration.
 This restriction of flow creates a relationship between the fluid level in the flume and the rate of flow allowing for easy sight measurement.

 Flumes accelerate fluid from a subcritical flow to a critical or supercritical flow through a few different methodologies: